 - vi.
 Staff will follow the general procedures outlined in this policy if concerns of Domestic Abuse arise.
 The College will vigilantly monitor the welfare of children living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required. - vii.
 The College works in partnership with Cambridgeshire Police and Peterborough City Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass. - viii.
-In order to achieve this, Cambridgeshire's Education Safeguarding Team will share police information of all domestic incidents to which Police have been called, where one of our students has been present, with the DSLs / Domestic Abuse (DA) Lead. - ix.
+In order to achieve this, Peterborough's Education Safeguarding Team will share police information of all domestic incidents to which Police have been called, where one of our students has been present, with the DSLs / Domestic Abuse (DA) Lead.
+All such notifications will be shared by the PCC Education Navigator if the appropriate consent has been obtained. - ix.
 On receipt of any information, the DSLs/DA Lead will decide on the appropriate support the child may require.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
-All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools, Colleges and Early Years settings'.
+All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools, Colleges and Early Years settings 2021'.